zacgee/hello-world/README.md

 # hello-world
 My first repository

 Hey, I'm Zachary.
-I know a little C and Pascal at the Secondary School level.
-I'm starting a BSc Computer Science programme soon.

-Philippians 4:13
+I have some experience in C, C++, Pascal and Web Development